agathoklisx/libved/README.md

  * things or develop things.
 But for sure there are conditions or combinations of them
  * out of this workflow.

  * But Really.
-The real interest is to use this code as an underline machine to create
+The real interest is to use this code as a reference and probable as
- * another machine.
+ * an underline machine to create another machine.

  * But it would also be nice (besides to fix bugs) if i could reserve sometime to fix
  * the tabwidth stuff, which is something i do not have the slightest will to do,